BrijPrajapati20/enterprise-intelligent-s2p-transformation/DPR/01-Executive-Summary.md

 The proposed SAP-centric architecture establishes a scalable, secure, intelligent, and future-ready procurement ecosystem capable of supporting global procurement operations, multi-ERP coexistence, enterprise governance, and next-generation AI-enabled procurement experiences.

 This transformation program will serve as the foundation for NGCP’s long-term digital procurement strategy and enterprise operational excellence journey.

+ormation program will serve as the foundation for NGCP’s long-term digital procurement strategy and enterprise operational excellence journey.
+---